PrestaShop/docs/modules/concepts/hooks/list-of-hooks/actionAfterUpdate<FormName>FormHandler.md

 This hook has been implemented as an example in our [modules examples repository - demoextendsymfonyform2](https://github.com/PrestaShop/example-modules/tree/master/demoextendsymfonyform2).

 This hook has been implemented as an example in our [modules examples repository - demoextendsymfonyform3](https://github.com/PrestaShop/example-modules/tree/master/demoextendsymfonyform3).

+This hook has been implemented as an example in our [modules examples repository - demoproductform](https://github.com/PrestaShop/example-modules/tree/master/demoproductform).